espeak-ng/espeak-ng/docs/mbrola.md

 ### Installation of standard packages

-There are standard packages prepared for Mbrola binary and voices on different Linux distributions.
+There are standard packages prepared for MBROLA binary and voices on different Linux distributions.
 On Debian/Ubuntu-like Linux, you can install mbrola using `apt-get` package manager:

 	sudo apt-get install mbrola mbrola-en1

 where:

-* `mbrola` is package containing Mbrola executable,
+* `mbrola` is package containing MBROLA executable,
-* `mbrola-en1` is mbrola data files for **en1** Mbrola voice.
+* `mbrola-en1` is mbrola data files for **en1** MBROLA voice.

 You can check other available voices searching with command:

 	apt-cache search mbrola

-### Installation of latest Mbrola packages
+### Installation of latest MBROLA packages

-1. To install the latest Mbrola binary for Linux, download:
+1. To install the latest MBROLA binary for Linux, download:
     [http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pclinux/mbr301h.zip](http://www.tcts.fpms.ac.be/synthesis/mbrola/bin/pclinux/mbr301h.zip).

 2. Unpack the archive, and copy and rename the file from: `mbrola-linux-i386` to `mbrola` somewhere in your executable path (eg. `/usr/bin/mbrola`).